vveisard/lab-timeline/WORK.md

 ## DESIGN

 As a user, I want a TimelineState.updateStore function, so that I can efficiently update a Store<TimelineState> using a set store function

----

-# STORY more time properties in time state

-## TODO

-- leftTime: time from the left side
-- rightTime: time from the right side
-- outTime: "remaining" time